AerialMantis/aerialmantis.github.io/_posts/2015-11-22-template-instantiation.md

 }
 {% endhighlight cpp %}

-When the function template is specialized a template id is constructed where, typename ‘S’ is specified explicitly as the type ‘foo’, typename ‘T’ is deduced as the type ‘float’ form the argument ‘10.0f’ and int ‘D’ is deduced from the default argument as ‘5’.
+When the function template is specialized a template id is constructed where, typename `S` is specified explicitly as the type `foo`, typename `T` is deduced as the type ‘float’ form the argument `10.0f` and int `D` is deduced from the default argument as `5`.

 Now when the function template definition is instantiated all uses of the templates parameters within the definition are substituted with the associated arguments from the template id.